MJ Melendez Player Props: Royals vs. Reds

-On Monday, MJ Melendez (.297 slugging percentage in past 10 games, with no homers) and the Kansas City Royals play the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
-First pitch is at 8:10 PM ET.
+After hitting .263 with two doubles, two walks and two RBI in his past 10 games, MJ Melendez and the Kansas City Royals face the Cincinnati Reds (who will start Brandon Williamson) at 8:10 PM ET on Tuesday.

-He had a hitless performance in his last game (0-for-4) against the Orioles.

 MJ Melendez Game Info & Props vs. the Reds